Sharad Navratri

 Following are the reasons for not consuming garlic and onion during Sharad Navratri:

-• The pungent taste and smell of garlic and onion violates the sanctity of the place of worship.
+- The spicy taste and smell of garlic and onion violate the sanctity of the place of worship.

 Consumption of garlic and onion is prohibited during Sharad Navratri because they have Tamasic and Rajasic properties that hinder spiritual and mental purification.